DVHSRobotics/Robotics-Website/README.md

 SCSS is loosely organized according to [SMACSS](https://smacss.com/book/categorizing).

 ## To-Do List
-*Get images of robots
+* Remove/compress large images
-*Make the sponsors page look cool
+* Fix footer in mobile
-*Add footer
+* Add 2017 robot pictures and member names
-*Create pages for each year/team?
+* Get list of sponsors and add them in if any
-*Create maintanance guide for website
+* Create maintanance/update guide for website